SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 Cilium[^ci] mesh.
 Cilium uses IPsec[^ip] or WireGuard[wg] to transparently
 encrypt node-to-node traffic.
-There were some attempts to integrate Cilium[^ci] with OpenStack [^neci1], [^neci2], but we didn't find any concrete projects integrating OpenStack and Cilium[^ci] to leverage the transparent encryption ability.
+There were some attempts to integrate Cilium[^ci] with OpenStack [^neci1], [^neci2], but we didn't find any concrete projects which would leverage the transparent encryption ability of Cilium[^ci] in OpenStack environment.
 This path would pressumably require significant development.

 #### Neutron[^ne] + Calico[^ca]

 The Calico[^ca] project in its community open source version provides node-to-node encryption using WireGuard[^wg].
-Despite being primarily a Kubernetes networking project provides an OpenStack integration[^caos] via a Neutron[^ne] plugin and deploying the necessary subset of tools like etcd, calico agent Felix, routing daemon BIRD and a DHCP agent.
+Despite being primarily a Kubernetes networking project, it provides an OpenStack integration[^caos] via a Neutron[^ne] plugin and deploying the necessary subset of tools like etcd, Calico agent Felix, routing daemon BIRD and a DHCP agent.

 ### Proof of concept implementations